 Where to see them.

 On almost all multi-day safaris you'll see lions, elephants and buffalos.
-The Greater Kruger area is the premium destination for the full big five due to the abundant leopards and rhinos.
+Kruger National Park is the premium destination for the full big five due to the abundant leopards and rhinos.
 Most private game reserves have the complete collection.
 Compact and easy to explore, they are a good choice if you're only planning one or two days for safari.

 However, we would advise against discounting a destination because it doesn't have all five.
 For example, Chobe doesn't have rhinos but does have 100,000 elephants.
 It's very difficult to see the handful of rhinos that inhabit the Masai Mara or Serengeti; but you can't miss the two million zebra, wildebeest, and Thomson's gazelle.

 Seeing the full big five is iconic.
 Not seeing all five isn't a disappointment.
 The greatest safari experiences come from witnessing the animal kingdom in all its raw natural beauty and power.
 And we can recommend dozens of places in Africa where this can be realised.